cowboyprinter/Bible-Quoter/README.md

 </body>
 </html>
 Contact
-For any questions or suggestions, please reach out to us at [your contact information].
+For any questions or suggestions, please reach out to us at info@cowboyprinter.com.

 Happy coding!